 How will I know how my child is doing?

-You can expect regular meeting to discuss the progress you child is making and support from home and school that is needed.
-(We might write an ‘individual Educational Plan’ or pupil passport to help keep track of this)
+You can expect regular meetings to discuss the progress you child is making and support from home and school that is needed.

 How will my child be included in activities outside the classroom including school trips?

 Activities and school trips are available to all children, and arrangements can usually be made to make this possible.
 A risk assessment is carried out before the trip takes place so we know everyone will be safe.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then we will make sure he or she has an alternative thing to do that is just as much fun.

 How accessible is the school both inside and outside?

 Locking school can offer disabled toilets, a lift, and ramps to get into school, hoist, handrails and other smaller aids.
 Where specific resources are required in order to access the curriculum, these will be sourced in line with the recommendations given.